-Not included on the list is Chinese cabbage (also called napa or celery cabbage).
-This is because Chinese cabbage is in the species Brassica rapa and is more closely related to turnips, bok choy, and broccoli raab.
+There are 5 varieties of cabbage within the Brassica oleracea species: Savoy, Spring Blue, Blue, Red/Purple, and White/Dutch.
+Chinese cabbage (also called napa or celery cabbage is part of the Brassica rapa and is more closely related to turnips, bok choy, and broccoli raab.

 Buying & Storing